mynickyeah/spring-petclinic/docker/readme.md

+# Using docker containers for setting up this project
-# Compose file for building and running application and database containers
+## Separate Dockerfiles for application and database containers, with instructions on how to run them separately.
+Compose file for building and running application and database containers
 #### For building docker-compose file, run next command:
 ```bash
 docker-compose build